Fuiste/ember-tile-blog/README.md

 Neat.

 I got the idea from [this](http://www.programwitherik.com/blog-tutorial-with-ember-js/) tutorial and decided to run with it.
+In the end, it bears almost zero resemblance to the original blog, so... yeah...

 ## Prerequisites